949f45ac/xmrig-HIP/README.md

 - `cmake .. -DCUDA_COMPILER=/opt/rocm/bin/hipcc -DHIP_PLATFORM=hcc -DHIP_ROOT_DIR=/opt/rocm/hip -DWITH_HTTPD=OFF`
 - `make -j4`
 - If it says "file format not recognized" in the end (while linking) just `make` once more
-- Now copy `src/config.json` to your directory and configure GPUs like explained below.
+- Now copy `src/config.json` to your directory, configure pools and either let GPUs be autoconfigured or manually configure them like explained below.

 ### How do I choose threads and blocks?
 tl;dr

 Find card numbers (to specify as `"index": ` in the json) by running `/opt/rocm/bin/rocm-smi`

-Use the following threads/blocks depending on card:
+Use the following threads/blocks depending on card.
+In most cases, you can also use double the threads and half the blocks, in order to become more energy efficient at a minor hashrate cost.

-- Vega 8 GB: Threads = 16, Blocks = 224 (4 * 56) or 192 (3 * 64)
+- Vega 56: Threads = 32, Blocks = 112
+- Vega 64: T=32 B=120
-- Vega 16 GB: Threads = 16, Blocks = 512
+- Vega 16 GB: T=32 B=128
 - Polaris _70 or _80: Threads = 8, Blocks: Try 216, 224, 240, 252, or double that if the card has 8 GB memory.
-- Polaris _50 or _60: Threads = 16, Blocks: Try 56, 64 for 2 GB, or double that if the card has 4 GB memory.
+- Polaris _50 or _60: Threads = 64, Blocks: CU count

 Technical note: When mining a Cn7 algorithm (msr or xtl), the miner will automatically use half the threads and double the blocks.